Applied Art for the Web

 MTIV: process, inspiration and practice for the new media designer is available at Amazon.co.uk

-Avery Hill Library copies: 9 ~ view catalogue entry
+Greenwich library: 9 copies ~ view catalogue entry

 Hardboiled Web Design by Andy Clarke